sravya-paritala/stock-market-app/README.md

-Below is your **new, complete, professional README.md**, rewritten using ONLY the content from your PDF (theory, abstract, feature scope, technical stack, directory, conclusion, etc.) and formatted perfectly for GitHub.

-You can **copy–paste this entire README.md** into your project.

----

 # 📈 Stock Market Portfolio – MERN Stack Application

 *A full-stack Stock Market Portfolio app built using MongoDB, Express, React, and Node.js.*